 Pell Grants are the foundation of federal student financial aid, to which aid from other federal and nonfederal sources might be added.
 Once you’ve earned the money by attending your classes and completing the semester, you do not need to repay the Pell Grant.

 Pell Grants are awarded only to undergraduate students—those who haven’t earned a bachelor’s or graduate degree.
 Amounts can change yearly.
 The maximum award for the 2017-2018 award year is $5,920.

 Pell grant awards are based on enrollment status as of the published census date (the 14th day of the term), cost of attendance and Federal Expected Family Contribution (EFC) as determined by the Federal Processor.
 Amounts will be awarded based on current-year Pell Grant tables.

-As of July 1, 2012, federal regulations limit lifetime Pell eligibility to the equivalent of 12 semesters of full-time attendance.
+Federal regulations limit lifetime Pell eligibility to the equivalent of 12 semesters of full-time attendance.

 You may be eligible if: